Polashahmad01/slack-clone/README.md

 # slack-clone

-This is a full stack slack-clone.
+This is a full-stack slack-clone.
 I used a front end framework called React.js to build this project.
-There are different tech stacks are inplemented on this poject.
+There are different tech stacks are implemented on this poject.
 Some of them are:

 1. Html5,
 2. Css3,